pepitosoft/dockerWikkaDemo/Readme.md

 ### Using your own database files

-The internal database use MySql 5.5, using your own database (make backup of your original database before to load this docker):
+The internal database use MySql or SqLite, using your own database (make backup of your original database before to load this docker):

 ~~~~bash
 docker run -d -p 80:80 -v $PWD/mysql:/var/lib/mysql oems/wikkademo